Refreshing with Greens & Florals

 Tall Potted Plants on Corners

-What better way to accent your furniture than medium to larger-sized potted plants?
+What better way to accent your furniture than medium to larger-sized potted plants or flowers?
 These beauties will add a nice touch to much bigger furnishings like the couches and entertainment sets in your living room.

 Best Plants for a Refresh